-Wildlife shelter operators and foster carers are regulated by conditions that enforce the minimum standards required for the humane treatment and successful rehabilitation of wildlife in care.
+Wildlife rehabilitators are regulated by conditions that enforce the minimum standards required for the humane treatment and successful rehabilitation of wildlife in care.

-This guide explains the objectives of your authorisation conditions, and how you can comply.
-The advice provided in the 'how to comply' section is not mandatory, but rather provides the suggested method of meeting the conditions.
-You may choose alternative methods if you meet the conditions.
+This authorisation guide explains the conditions of your authorisation, the objectives of each condition and how you can comply.
+The advice provided in the How to comply sections is not mandatory, but rather provides the suggested method of meeting the conditions.
+You may choose alternative methods as long as you meet the conditions.

 Depending on your specialisations and facilities, your authorisation may include additional conditions that restrict the number or type of species you can care for.
 Please ensure you read your authorisation conditions carefully.
-For further information, please contact your local DELWP office (Appendix 1) or the DELWP Customer Contact Centre on 136 186.
+For further information, please contact your local DEECA office (Appendix 1) or the DEECA Customer Contact Centre on 136 186.